-- Route Type-The type of routing for the target specified in the Target Type for this Switch. - DN Source-An informational source that specifies the origination point in routing instructions. - Destination Source-An informational source that specifies the destination in routing instructions. - · Location Source-An informational source that specifies the location in routing instructions. - DNIS Source-An informational source that specifies the DNIS in routing instructions. - Reason Source-An informational source that specifies the reasons in routing instructions. - Extension Source-An informational source that specifies the extensions in routing instructions. - Click the 0K button. - 10.
-Click the Save button.
+- Route Type-The type of routing for the target specified in the Target Type for this Switch. - DN Source-An informational source that specifies the origination point in routing instructions. - Destination Source-An informational source that specifies the destination in routing instructions. - Location Source-An informational source that specifies the location in routing instructions. - DNIS Source-An informational source that specifies the DNIS in routing instructions. - Reason Source-An informational source that specifies the reasons in routing instructions. - Extension Source-An informational source that specifies the extensions in routing instructions. - Click OK. - 8.
+Click Save.